koraktor/metior/README.md

 ## Future plans

 * More statistics and analyses
-* More supported VCSs, like Subversion or Mercurial
+* Generation of reports in HTML or other formats
 * Support for creating graphs
 * Console and web application to accompany this API
+* More supported VCSs, like Subversion or Mercurial
 * Code analysis to show programming languages, effective lines of code, etc.

 ## Contribute